jarnoux/rig/README.md

 Resource Retrieval
 ------------------
-Resource retrieval is easy with Rig: a ```registry``` object is appended on every request argument of your middlewares.
+Resource retrieval is easy with Rig: a ```registry``` object is appended on every request argument of your middlewares and controllers.
 Then once you have configured and registered your resources, you can access resources like so:
 ```javascript
 /** barelyUsefulMiddleware.js */